GXYM/TextPMs/README.md

  NOTE: The model of each benchmark is pre-trained on MLT-2017; the trained model of MLT-2017 in pre-training models，so there is no link separately here.

  ### Runing the training scripts
-We provide training scripts for each dataset in scripts-train, such as [Total-Text](https://github.com/GXYM/TextPMs/blob/master/scripts-train/train_Totaltxt.sh), [MLT-2017](https://github.com/GXYM/TextPMs/blob/master/scripts-train/train_MLT2017.sh), and [ArT](https://github.com/GXYM/TextBPN-Plus-Plus/tree/main/scripts-train) ...
+We provide training scripts for each dataset in scripts-train, such as [Total-Text](https://github.com/GXYM/TextPMs/blob/master/scripts-train/train_Totaltxt.sh), [MLT-2017](https://github.com/GXYM/TextPMs/blob/master/scripts-train/train_MLT2017.sh).
+We also provide pre-training script of [SynText](https://github.com/GXYM/TextPMs/blob/master/scripts-train/train_SynText.sh) ...

 ## 4.Running Evaluation